-We are getting the release of further funds on our mortgage from Bank of Ireland as we wish to carry out improvements to our house in Felinheli.
-Are we obliged to select a local Felinheli solicitor on the Bank of Ireland conveyancing panel to handle the paperwork?
+We are getting a further advance on our home loan from Co-operative as we intend to carry out alterations to our property in Felinheli.
+Do we need to select a high street Felinheli solicitor on the Co-operative conveyancing panel to deal with the legals?

-Bank of Ireland would not normally appoint a member of their approved list of lawyers to handle the formalities.
-If they do require any legal work then you would need to ensure that such a lawyer was on the Bank of Ireland conveyancing panel.
+Co-operative would not normally instruct firms on their approved list of lawyers to deal with such a matter.
+If they do require any legal work then you would need to ensure that such a lawyer was on the Co-operative panel.